Carlos de Villegas: Triumph of Linares and Villegas' death sentence

-It is time now for there to be no prodigality and for each one to be considered in his just military position.
-After the Battle of Yamparáez, in which I participated in the national army, I have continued in the heroic and great struggle that the people have sustained for nine years against usurpation and tyranny, to establish the cause of principles.
-During this time, I have been conferred the ranks of Lieutenant Colonel and Colonel, which I accepted without hesitation, and I had accepted even higher ones in critical moments when I believed that nothing should be omitted to liberate the Fatherland.
-At present, those circumstances have ceased; Bolivia inaugurates a government that I am sure will lead to its glorious future, and it is time to rectify the sacrifices made to achieve it.
-This, Sir, prompts me to submit to you the resignation of the ranks mentioned, which I obtained during revolutionary times, and desiring to remain in the position of Commander, which I obtained in normal times and in accordance with the hierarchy of the national army before December 6, 1848.
-In the midst of tranquility and peace, whether leader or soldier, one serves the Homeland equally.
-In this virtue, I request that you kindly order what I am asking, considering my services only as duties fulfilled in service to the Homeland, which will be justice, and for this, etc.—Carlos de Villegas.Despite his resignation, Linares and the Minister of War, Gregorio Perez, still conferred the ranks onto Villegas.
+Despite his resignation, Linares and the Minister of War, Gregorio Perez, still conferred the ranks onto Villegas.
 Prior to Linares' triumph, Bolivia was governed by General Jorge Córdova, who was reputed to have a kind character for saving "so many victims from the gallows."
 However, as the successor of Belzu, his father-in-law, and following Belzu's policies and instructions, insurrection continued to simmer in Bolivia, and conspirators appeared increasingly resolved.
 Bolivia persisted just as Belzu had depicted it in an official document when he said: "Successive revolutions, revolutions in the South, revolutions in the North, revolutions fostered by my enemies, led by my friends, combined in my own abode...
 Holy God!... condemned me to a perpetual state of combat".
 Indeed, the political crisis was a bloody struggle between the government and the increasingly powerful public opinion in favor of Linares.
 Córdova was in La Paz after declaring amnesty on January 31, 1856, when it became known that a group of conspirators was actively working to disrupt order: "Based on a report made by two sergeants, Colonel Celada caught Colonel Villegas in the act of conspiracy against the government on March 4, along with other leaders, officers, and sergeants, proclaiming, as in previous uprisings, the presidency of Linares.
 Arrested and brought to trial, they were sentenced to capital punishment.
 However, guided by the characteristic clemency of General Córdova, the government commuted this sentence to imprisonment for eight of the conspirators.
 The remaining three, Colonel Villegas, Major Eduardo Dávalos, and Sergeant Manuel Angulo, were to be executed on March 8".